mattismoel/lectigo/README.md

 ### Google OAuth authentication

 This project makes use of the [Google Calendar API](google.golang.org/api/calendar/v3), and therefore needs you to log in with your Google Account.
 When the application is run for the first time, a link will appear for you to log in.
 This will return a link in the address bar.
-Copy the value of `code=` (until `&scope`) and paste it in the terminal and press `Enter`.
+Copy the value of `code=` (until `&scope`) and paste it into the terminal and press `Enter`.
 A token should be generated as `token.json`.

 ### Lectio login details